lsalo/mrst-adblackoil-gcs/README.md

 # mrst-adblackoil-gcs
-Provides examples and advanced functionality for 3D simulation of geologic CO2 storage as described in Saló-Salgado (2023).
-This code will be integrated into MRST in the near future, and updates will be provided below.
+Provides examples and advanced functionality for 3D simulation of geologic CO2 storage as described in Saló-Salgado (2024).

-## Updates
-Updates will be posted here after integration into MRST.
+**Important note**: As of 4/25/2024, this code has been integrated into MRST (release 2024a).
+Therefore, the code in this repository is no longer needed if you use version 2024a or newer.
+Code and examples can be found in the co2lab-mit module, please see [the release notes](https://www.sintef.no/projectweb/mrst/download/release-notes-for-mrst-2024a/) for details.

 ## Citation
 ### Paper